narmanios/ML_Assignment_3-Clustering/README.md

 ## Assignment Description

-KMeans was used [KMeans](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to cluster a set of images **based on their metadata.** The measure of success was subjective; the right features and number of clusters used was decided upon when viewing the images in each cluster and determining whether they "seemed" to belong together.
+[KMeans](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) was used to cluster a set of images **based on their metadata.** The measure of success was subjective; the right features and number of clusters used was decided upon when viewing the images in each cluster and determining whether they "seemed" to belong together.

 ### The Images